apple037/hardhat-demo/README.md

 5. Compile the contract
 6. Run the test
 7. Run the coverage
+8. Before deploy the contract, remove the console.log in the contract
-8. Deploy the contract
+9. Deploy the contract
-9. Verify the contract
+10. Verify the contract
 # Project structure
 ## contracts
 1. SimpleToken.sol: A simple ERC20 token contract